Section508Coordinators/Dev-Auto-Pipeline-Ex/oast-docs/aws-cloud-example.md

   update the Name field to be '/' to prevent deployment to a sub-path defaulting to the project name.
 - Performed another codebuild - it works!

+*TODO* in the next section figured out the best way to manage deployments.
+Revise the previous instructions.

 # AWS Code Pipeline